Michael Antoine Garoutte: Military service

 Garoutte was in the Battle of Chestnut Neck where the British burned down his ships in the Mullica River, New Jersey Colony.
 His Privateer activities involved overtaking British Merchant vessels and British Navy Vessels, taking the seized goods to Little Egg Harbor where the goods would be sent across the river through the Delaware and to Valley Forge to supply General George Washington's military forces.
 He also secured artillery for the Patriot military forces.

 Garoutte later served on the brig-of-war Enterprise and sloop-of-war Racehorse as a naval officer in the American Continental Navy.
+Oral Family History and a vetted document proves that Garoutte owned and then donated these ships to the American Continental Navy.
+This makes Garoutte a founding father of the United States Navy just prior to its establishment as the United States Navy and permits membership in the Naval Society of the Cincinnati.

 Shortly after the Battle of Chestnut Neck Garoutte went to retrieve his friend who was hiding in an Inn and he was ambushed by 7 Hessians.
 The Hessians stabbed Garoutte in his side with a bayonet and blunted his head leaving him for dead on the dirt road.
 He was found and assisted by John Smith a Quaker and innkeeper who was secretly aiding the American Revolutionaries.
 Michel's life was saved and he married John Smith's daughter, Sophia Smith.